Icon-Newsletter

 • The credit limit is more predictable, as it's a percentage of the hold-out deposit.
 You can have a higher credit limit by increasing your deposit.

-• Build a good credit history or improve your credit score.
-If you use your card responsibly and make payments on time, this will reflect in your credit report and help boost your creditworthiness.
+• Having a secured card helps build a good credit history or improve your credit score.
+If you use your card responsibly and make payments on time, this will reflect in your credit report and boost your creditworthiness.

-• No agent from debt collection agencies will hound you for any missed payment.
+• No agent from debt collection agencies will chase you for any missed payment.
 The bank would just take out the unpaid balance from your hold-out deposit.

 • Your deposit may earn interest if your account is an interest-bearing one.

-• You may qualify for a regular credit card if you make consistent on-time payments on your secured one.
+• You may qualify for a regular credit card if you make consistent on-time payments on your secured card.

 • A security deposit is required.
 You can't access your funds—even for emergencies—until your account is closed.